Human rights in Bangladesh: Freedom of speech

 The government has also been slow to investigate attacks on secularists in Bangladesh.

 On 20 June 2020, a 15-year-old child was arrested by Bangladeshi authority for criticizing Prime Minister Sheikh Hasina Wazed in a Facebook post.
 The child was arrested under Digital Security Act.
 He was sent to a juvenile detention center.
 Human Rights Watch urged the Bangladeshi government to order their police force not to arrest people for criticizing the government and release all children held in juvenile detention facilities and prisons for petty crimes.

 According to Human Rights Watch, Bangladeshi authorities are perpetually detaining journalist, activist and government's critics under misuse of Digital Security Act.
 People are being detained for posting social media comments against the ruling party.
 HRW urged the authority to release detainees who were held under DSA for criticizing the government.

+On February 13, 2025, noted poet, essayist, academic, literary editor and cultural activist Sohel Hasan Galib was arrested on charges of hurting religious sentiments on social media and in his poetry book.
+Pen Bangladesh condemned the arrest of the poet, saying that "opinions and ideas can only be countered by opinions and ideas, and not by stifling thought."

 Article 11 proclaims that "the Republic shall be a democracy in which fundamental human rights and freedoms and respect for the dignity and worth of the human person shall be guaranteed".
-The government enacted the anti-torture law, called Torture and Custodial Death (Prevention) Act, in 2013.
-However, torture is widely used by Bangladeshi security forces, including the police, paramilitary and military.
 In 2017, the police asked the prime minister to scrap the anti-torture law.

 Although there is general freedom of assembly in Bangladesh, the political opposition is often restricted from holding public meetings and rallies by the government.

 On 3 January 2019, Human Rights Watch called for an investigation on attack on members of the opposition party on and before Bangladesh elections.